chrisalexander/blog/_posts/2013-09-27-nabaztag-setup-guide.md

 The Rabbit will flash red lights and then white, then he will restart.

-You should now pass the point where your Rabbit has an orange/ green<br> nose and see that his ears turn and he lights up purple at his base.<br> This means he is correctly connected to the internet.
+You should now pass the point where your Rabbit has an orange/green nose and see that his ears turn and he lights up purple at his base.
+This means he is correctly connected to the internet.